bd-j/prospector/doc/sfhs.rst

 ==============

 Numerous star formation history (SFH) treatments are available in prospector.
-Some of these are described blow, along with instructions for their use.
+Some of these are described below, along with instructions for their use.

 SSPs
 ----